Table of contents

 But this meant that I had to abandon my tour right now, there was no other option apart from that.
-It was Friday evening, and I had to find a bike workshop as quickly as possible.
+It was Friday evening, and I had to find a bike workshop on short notice.

-So I fastened the loose pedal with a cable tie for the purpose of having some support for my foot, and commenced to roll back towards the valley.
+So I fastened the loose pedal with a cable tie in order to have some support for my foot, and commenced rolling back towards the valley.
 As I arrived at the tourist-office in Argeles-Gazost two hours later I found it open – what luck outside the season!

 The girl who was working there was a priceless help.
-I got the address of an open bike workshop in Lourdes, and so I was able to buy a replacement part and conceive a further attempt the next days, provided that the weather conditions are good enough.
+I got the address of an open bike workshop in Lourdes, and so I was able to buy a replacement part and conceive a further attempt the next days, provided weather conditions remained favourable.

 When you climb the Col du Tourmalet you have to conquer 1252 meters altitude difference stretched over seventeen kilometers.

-The grade on the route is between seven percent and ten percent for the most part, which is quite intimidating when you are an amateur like me.
+The grade on the route is between seven percent and ten percent for the most part, which is quite intimidating when you are a bloody amateur like me.

 So the days before I tackled the Col du Tourmalet for a second time I scheduled some light training sessions, intended both as preparation as well as recreation.

 Just beautiful is running on the voie verte, a bike trail of around eighteen kilometers length from Lourdes through Argeles-Gazost to Pierrefitte-Nestalas.

 Cycling from Luz-Saint-Sauveur onto the Luz Ardiden is also a quite adequate preparation since the steepness is very similar to the Col du Tourmalet, but the length of the trail is only about nine kilometers.

-As the day of my second try for the peak ultimately arrived, I was anxious.
+As the day of my second bid for the peak ultimately arrived, I was anxious.
 Would it work this time?

 4. Hunt for the Col